christopher-nemeth/codewars/README.md

 # Codewars
-This repository contains my solutions for my completed Codewars challenges
+My solutions (in JavaScript) for my completed Codewars Katas.